JK2018/Big-data---AI---Recommender-system-t-dat-901-Epitech-/README.md

 2. Then, you need to install all dependencies `pip install -r requirements.txt`

+3. If you have any missing module during the installtion.
+Just run the command `pip install name_module`

-3. After the project installation is complete, you can launch the app `python run.py`
+4. After the project installation is complete, you can launch the app `python run.py`